wanchichen/ml_superb_dynabench_submission/README.md

 zip -r my_submission.zip submission_template
 ```

 Head to the [Dynabench website](https://dynabench.org/).
 If you haven't already, create an account and login.
+You will need a Chromium-based browser.

 You can submit your model at https://dynabench.org/tasks/ml-superb/uploadModel.
 Press the upload model button to begin.